-In certain of our contracts, we provide a warranty against defects in our designs or deficiencies with respect to our manufacturing processes.
-A successful product liability claim in excess of our insurance coverage, or any material claim for which insurance coverage was denied or limited and for which indemnification was not available, could have a material adverse effect on our business, results of operations and financial condition.
+In certain of our manufacturing service contracts, we provide a warranty against defects in our designs or deficiencies with respect to our manufacturing services.
+A successful claim for damages arising as a result of such defects or deficiencies for which we are not insured or where the damages exceed our insurance coverage, or any material claim for which insurance coverage is denied or limited and for which indemnification is not available, could have a material adverse effect on our business, results of operations and financial condition.

-We are subject to the risk of increased income taxes which could adversely affect our results of operations.
+We are subject to the risk of increased income taxes which could adversely affect our financial condition and results of operations.